nate-0hz/t2a2-api-webserver/README.md

 The Primary Key of the users table (id) forms a Foreign Key contstraint in the allocations table (user_id), with a respective no-or-one-to-many relationship, where one user can be allocated between zero and multiple licenses.

+The data stored in this table include:

+- id - the employee's ID (Primary Key, unique and not nullable), with unique constraint and used as foreign key constraint in table allocations
+- name - the employee's name (not nullable)
+- email - the employee's email address, (not nullable) with a unique key constraint
+- password - saved in the table as hash (not nullable)
+- is_crud_access - a boolean value to indicate whether the user has access to this application (not nullable and default value of False).
+Used for the `@validate_as_access` decorator
+- is_crud_admin - a boolean value to indicate whether the user has elevated access within this application (not nullable and default value of False).
+Used for the `@validate_as_admin` decorator
+- employment_start_date - Date value in the format of yyyy-mm-dd, indicating the employee's start date (not nullable)
+- employe_end_date - Date value in the format of yyyy-mm-dd, indicating the employee's end date (nullable)

 ### Applications Table

 The applications table holds simple information about the applications used by the organisation.
 The Primary Key of the applications table (id) forms a Foreign Key in the licenses table, with a no-or-one-to-many relationship, where one application can have between zero and multiple licenses.
 A good example of this is provided in the seed data, where the Microsoft M365 platform has multiple license types available, with different access and costs.

+Data stored in this table include:

+- id - the application ID (Primary Key, unique and not nullable), used as foreign key constraint in the table licenses
+- name - application name (not nullable)
+- description - application description (nullable)
+- isActive - Boolean value to indicate whether the application is actively being used by the organisation (not nullable, default value of True).
+An application can be marked False prior to be deleted, should the organisation need to keep a record prior to deletion.

 ### Licenses Table

 The licenses table holds information about the licenses available for the applications.
 The Primary Key of the licenses table (id) forms a secondary key in the allocations table.
 This forms a no-or-one-to-many relationship between applications and licenses (with zero-to-one application to zero-to-many licenses), and the same with the allocations table (with zero-to-one license to zero-to-many allocations).

+Data stored in this table include:

+- id - the license ID (Primary Key, unique and non nullable), used as foreign key constraint in the allocations table
+- name - the name of the license (not nullable)
+- description - a description of the license (nullable)
+- monthly_cost - a numberic field with precision of 6 and scale of 2, used for the monthly cost of the each license unit (not nullable)
+- total purchased - integer (nullable) for the number of licenses held
+- application_id - foreign key constraint from applications table

 ### Allocations Table